 Thomas Williams, tutor in Middle School, joined the College as the Director of Sport in September 2013 after six years at Colston's where he undertook a role of Director of Cricket and Head of Junior Rugby.
 He graduated from Brunel University and then completed a Graduate Teacher Programme at Goldsmith's College, University of London.
 Thomas enjoys following his beloved Tottenham Hotspur all over Europe and is a proud Associate Member of the Marylebone Cricket Club.
 Recently he has taken a number of evening classes in cooking and hopes to start the first Denstone 'Come Dine with Me'!

-Simon Guy is a now a tutor in Middle School having joined Denstone in September 2015.
+Simon Guy is a tutor in Middle School having joined Denstone in September 2015.
 Having spent a long summer waiting for his new role to start at Denstone he is now well prepared for the exciting challenges ahead.
 He is really enjoying the boarding duties with the middle boys and getting to know them better away from the sporting field.
 His other boys, two sons Isaac and Rowan also keep him busy and on his toes.
 Simon enjoys all sports and the outdoors; rugby and cricket are his main sports.
 Over the last few years he has taken up snowboarding and love rides out on the motor bike, so is looking forward to making the most of the beautiful countryside around Denstone.

 For those of you who are interested, highlights of his cricketing CV are summarised below: